4kipkorir/Phase_1_Project_Movie_Analysis/README.md

 ## Conclusion

 The top 5 movie genres that tend to generate higher profits are identified as action, adventure, drama, comedy, and documentaries.
 However, it's important to note that some movies have multiple genres.
-Shown in graph below
+Shown in the graph below

 ![image](https://user-images.githubusercontent.com/125445043/232316703-fd9a8277-3158-41d9-a6e1-ca480bcf06ae.png)